 International Gay Travel Though the U.S. is far from free of homophobic speech, actions, or environments, gay travelers who plan domestic vacations are reasonably well-protected by federal laws and national cultural norms.
 (Though this, like so many cultural experiences, will vary not only from place to place but also from, say, bar to bar.)
 Internationally, over 70 countries criminalize same-sex relationships while, even without discriminatory laws on the books, the cultural climate of others may make gay travelers feel uncomfortable or unsafe.
 The good news: many fantastic destinations have made gay-friendly culture a priority.
 Try Antwerp in spring, Stockholm in summer, Scotland in fall, or Vietnam in winter.
 Cruises that cater to gay travelers also travel throughout the world.

-The most reliable way to find LGBT-friendly destinations, hotels, and services is through travel agents who work specifically with LGBT clients.
+The most reliable way to find LGBTQ-friendly destinations, hotels, and services is through travel agents who work specifically with LGBTQ clients.
 These agents will have built relationships with trusted hotels and guides and have the experience of years of cumulative feedback from customers.
 The State Department's LGBT Travel page can also be a good resource.
 Check back with T+L for the latest news, recommendations, and tips.